skylight-hq/skylight.digital/_projects/ca_hhs_agile_training.md

 {% capture summary %}
   <p>
-    The California Health and Human Services' (CHHS') Office of Innovation needed help putting the principles of agile into practice.
+    The California Health and Human Services’ (CHHS’) Office of Innovation needed help putting the principles of agile into practice.
 We were brought in to deliver a practical agile-coaching experience that not only tied together all the key principles of the Agile Manifesto, but also